How to Plasterboard a Ceiling

 What is Plasterboard?

 Plasterboard is a panel of material that is usually pressed between a backer and a facer.
-It is most commonly used when making ceilings and walls.
+It is most commonly used when making ceilings and an alternative to wet plaster when plastering an indoor wall.

 Types of Plasterboard

-There are several different types of plasterboard.
+There are several different types of plasterboard, which can vary in thickness, although on average around 9.5-12.5mm thick is fairly standard.
 Below is a list of the different types of plasterboard and their uses:

 Water-resistant plasterboard is best for bathroom and kitchen installations or any other room that may be prone to extra moisture.
-This type of plasterboard contains additives that prevent moisture from accumulating in it and, therefore, preventing the build-up of moisture and damp on your walls and ceilings.
+This type of plasterboard contains additives that prevent the build-up of moisture and damp, making it the sensible choice to use on your walls and ceilings.

 This is a popular type of plasterboard for modern homes that is designed to keep the heat in.
 It features an additional thermal insulation board attached to the back of the main plasterboard sheet, which allows it to keep the heat in.